jpawlowski/GDFDL/gdfdl-ci/README.md

 Continuous Integration
 ======================

-Usage with CI systems like Jenkins to be descried.
+Usage with CI systems like Jenkins to be described.

 Copy&Paste to Jenkins/Hudson Execute shell field after you have cloned the Git: